 Our students are encouraged to become independent, resilient leaders.
 All faculties are encouraged to provide suitable activities and opportunities outside of the classroom.

-There are a number of whole school more able clubs, such as chess club, go and scrabble club, debate club and astronomy club.
-Each academic year other opportunities are available at a faculty level, such as our STEM competition and various university trips; including trips to the universities of Oxford and Cambridge and local Russell Group universities.
+There are a number of whole school more able/higher attainer clubs, such as chess club, Go and Scrabble club, debate club and astronomy club.
+Each academic year other opportunities are available at a faculty level, such as our STEM competitions and various university trips; including trips to the universities of Oxford and Cambridge and local Russell Group universities.
 Nevertheless, we strive to provide a range of opportunities and university trips for all our students, not just our more able.

-We have an ongoing programme which enables all our more able students the opportunity to visit a different Russell Group university or Oxford and Cambridge in each year group from year 7 to year 13.
+At Tuxford Academy we aim to raise awareness of, and aspirations towards, higher and further education.
+We have an ongoing programme which enables all our students, including our more able/higher attainers, the opportunity to visit a different Russell Group university, local university or Oxford and Cambridge in each year group from year 7 to year 13.
 Each year group visits a different university.
 This is to raise awareness and aspirations of Higher Education.
+We continue to work with universities and as we begin to return to normal with Covid, we hope to restore these university visits to pre-pandemic levels.
 See our news page and social media for more details.

 How can you help?